Wizard and the Princess: Development

-As with their previous game Mystery House, Wizard and the Princess was distributed by Roberta and Ken Williams's company On-Line Systems in plastic bags with the 5 ¼-inch floppy disk and instruction sheet.
+As with their previous game Mystery House, Wizard and the Princess was distributed by Roberta and Ken Williams's company On-Line Systems in plastic bags with the 5¼-inch floppy disk and instruction sheet.
 The instruction sheet had the title listed as The Wizard and the Princess.

 The story was based on the many fairy tales Roberta used to read as a child.
 The game improved upon Mystery House by adding color graphics.
 It was the first adventure game to have full-color graphics selling over 60,000 copies.
 The Apple II could only display six different colors simultaneously, but clever use of dithering made it possible to give the illusion of more colors on the screen.

 Ports

 Wizard and the Princess was ported to the IBM PC in 1982, Sierra's first game for the PC platform.
 For unknown reasons, this version was re-titled Adventure in Serenia.
 Roberta Williams reputedly referred to the colors on the IBM PC as "atrocious" upon seeing the completed game running for the first time.
 Adventure in Serenia was a launch title for the IBM PCjr, announced in late 1983.

 The Commodore 64 version uses more on-screen colors and solid colors and no dithering.
 The items in the game were more detailed, and alternate artwork used higher resolution.
 The game was ported to various Japanese computers by Starcraft, which completely redrew the artwork with more colors and higher resolution.